katieluo88/prompt-tuning-replication/README.md

 All models were trained on the base size for the T5 model, loaded from Hugging Face.
 The work appears to have use the XXL size model, but due to memory/compute constraints, all reproductions were done on the base sizes (~250 million parameters).
 Experiments were done on the SQuAD dataset, loaded from Hugging Face.

-This work attempted to reproduce the results from Table 1 of the paper, row 1 (Prompt).
+This work attempted to faithfully reproduce the results from Table 1 of the paper, row 1 (Prompt).

 ### Soft Prompt Tuning Replication
 Run the training for prompt-tuning with the following command: